JyotsanaRaj/Password-Strength-Generator/README.md

 # Password-Strength-Generator
-I make this by using html,css and javascript.
+I made this password strength generator by using html,css and javascript.